juneekim7/kmmunity/README.md

 # kmmunity
 community for KSA

-# how to run server
+# how to run

 ```console
 npm run dev
 ```

-# how to run client
+at root directory